len23/Advanced_Building_Blocks-Enumerables/README.md

 To get a local copy up and running follow these simple example steps.

 - Clone this repository into your computer
-- To run, enter this command in your terminal (inside the project's directory) "ruby app.rb"
+- To run, enter this command in your terminal (inside the project's directory) `ruby app.rb`

 ### Prerequisites